Parth-G27/Nimble/README.md

 # FastAPI Basics

 Welcome to the FastAPI Basics repository!
 This repository covers many of the concepts and features of FastAPI, a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+Notes : https://fast-cereal-aee.notion.site/FastAPI-18198a8b13488043b392f412c2d2dcba?pvs=4

 ## Table of Contents